avsolatorio/world-bank-pover-t-tests-solution/Background and Submission Overview.md

 ### Potentially Helpful Features
 I think giving some insights about what the features were would have been very helpful.
 In any case, I designed the model itself to be agnostic to the features and simply used statistics and allow the models to learn the relevant ones.
-I think a more involved feature selection could have improve my model's performance!
+I think a more involved feature selection could have improved my model's performance!

 ### Anything we should watch out for or be aware of in using your model (e.g. code quirks, memory requirements, numerical stability issues, etc.)?